apache/cloudstack-documentation/source/adminguide/networking/multiple_guest_networks.rst

    network device as provider, acknowledge the change of CIDR to continue, so choose Yes.

 #.
 Wait for the update to complete.
-Don't try to restart VMs until the
+Don't try to restart instances until the
    network change is complete.

 #.
-If you stopped any VMs, restart them.
+If you stopped any instances, restart them.

 .. |remove-nic.png| image:: /_static/images/remove-nic.png